sp5/2048tty/README.md

 ![Screenshot of the game in action](/screenshot.png?raw=true "Screenshot")

 Use `sudo make install` to install it.
+Use `2048tty -h` for instructions.